 International Women's Day: March 8th

-One book recommendation for this International Women's Day is "Good Night Stories for Rebel Girls" by Elena Favilli and Francesca Cavallo.
+One excellent book to feature is "Good Night Stories for Rebel Girls" by Elena Favilli and Francesca Cavallo.
 This book is a collection of 100 bedtime stories featuring the biographies of inspiring women from throughout history.
-It is a great way to introduce young readers to role models from a variety of fields and to inspire them to dream big and achieve their goals.
+It is a great way to introduce young readers to female role models from a variety of fields and to inspire them to dream big and achieve their goals.

 Cultural Diversity Week is an annual event in Victoria that celebrates and reflects on the contributions of the state's multicultural communities.
-The theme for Cultural Diversity Week 2023 is "Our Past.
-Our Future: Celebrating and reflecting on the contributions of Victoria's multicultural communities."
-This theme encourages Victorians of all ages and backgrounds to consider the rich history of multiculturalism in the region and to celebrate its promising future.
+This event encourages Victorians of all ages and backgrounds to consider the rich history of multiculturalism in the region and to celebrate its promising future.
 Visit Victoria’s Multicultural Commission website for more details.

 St Patrick's Day: March 17th